 Whether you want to visit Urquhart Castle, take a boat trip out on the loch, or stop for a stroll on the shore, beyond the myths and legends is one of Scotland’s most beautiful landscapes waiting to be explored.

-Scotland’s spectacular Great Glen stretches coast to coast from Fort William beneath the mighty Ben Nevis, through the maelstrom of the Fort Augustus Locks, across the huge expanse of Loch Ness up to Inverness, taking in some of Scotland’s most special scenery along the way.
+Loch Ness sits within Scotland’s spectacular Great Glen which stretches coast to coast from Fort William beneath the mighty Ben Nevis, through the maelstrom of the Fort Augustus Locks, across the huge expanse of the loch up to Inverness, taking in some of Scotland’s most special scenery along the way.

 Where to stay at Loch Ness

 The Whitebridge Hotel, South Loch Ness – on General Wade’s military road on the south side the loch is The Whitebridge Hotel Loch Ness*, a small, quirky and friendly boutique hotel serving up great food.
 With 12 rooms, a lovely residents lounge and bar and restaurant, the Whitebridge is a great spot from which to explore.
 Read my review of The Whitebridge Hotel.

 The Lovat, Fort Augustus – once a large station hotel serving a long-gone rail line from Spean Bridge, The Lovat Loch Ness* is a family-run gem of a hotel with four-star facilities and a restaurant that puts out delicious food.
 With 28 rooms ranging from loch front suites to pet-friendly lodges, big on facilities and beautifully decorated in modern muted and tweedy tones.